Using Pumble for teaching and learning

-Here are just some of the ways you can utilize Pumble to improve your online conferences:
+Here are just some of the ways you can utilize Pumble to improve your online conferences — you can:

 - Encourage internal collaboration — Along with a chat function with an internal directory, you can set up specific channels for various aspects of your event:

-- Better communicate with speakers, and sponsors – Pumble can be useful as a place to organize channels for communicating with:
+- Better communication with speakers and sponsors — Pumble can be useful as a place to organize channels for communicating with:

 - VIP guests (#VIP-guests), and